 - Prettiest parks and hidden gardens

 - Must-See Streets

 As a holidaymaker…

-As the saying goes, Paris is always a good idea, but even more so in the springtime to see the pretty pink flowers of the cherry trees.
+As the saying goes, Paris is always a good idea, but even more so in the springtime to see the pretty pink and white blooms of the cherry trees in Paris.
 Grab your camera and have fun seeking out these beautiful locations for cherry blossoms in Paris.